RoshShr/RoshShr/README.md

 I'm an aspiring **Data Analyst** passionate about helping organizations turn messy datasets into meaningful stories and actionable insights.
 I love automating manual reporting, building dashboards that drive smarter business decisions, and uncovering patterns that inform future strategy.

-📊 I believe data analysis is not just about numbers — it’s about **transforming information into impact**.
+📊 I believe data analysis is not just about numbers — it’s about **transforming raw information into impact**.

 Outside of work, I enjoy **sports** and listening to **spiritual podcasts**.